‘Maxim’ Model Bri Teresi Sizzles In Black Lace Panties And Crop Top In New Racy Snap

 American model Bri Teresi, who rose to fame after being featured in Maxim magazine, is known to her Instagram followers for her racy pictures as well as her sense of style.

-Although the model poses a variety of sexy and stylish photos on her page, the current week has been particularly delightful for her fans because Bri shared several skin-baring pictures.
+Although the model poses in a variety of sexy and stylish photos on her page, the current week has been particularly delightful for her fans because she shared several skin-baring pictures.

 In her latest snap, which was posted to her page on Wednesday, October 9, the model could be seen wearing a black crop top that she paired with black lace panties.
 To spice things up, the model sat on a sofa and turned her back toward the camera to put her pert derriere on full display.